scuzzydude/asimov/asimov.md

 Don't believe me?
 Ask Elon Musk.
 How else are we going to colonize Mars?

 I like the shows *Deadliest Catch* and *Ice Road Truckers*.
 These are docuseries about two of the most dangerous jobs in North American, though from a historical statistical perspective, relatively tame jobs.
 Living on Mars, full time, as an engineer or scientist or even just the cook, indoors most of the time, will be like a mashup of those two shows.
-That's right, burnt up, alcoholic thrice divorced Canadians and American geezers driving big rigs in laps on a frozen lake while their sons and grandsons try to drop crab pots off the trailer into holes blown into the ice by the brother who is literally[^102] riding "shotgun."
+That's right, burnt up, alcoholic thrice divorced Canadian and American geezers driving big rigs in laps on a frozen lake while their sons and grandsons try to drop crab pots off the trailer into holes blown into the ice by the brother who is literally[^102] riding "shotgun."
 Take that for social-satirical-tragedy *Squid Games*!

 That's the risk level for the people in the caves on Mars who watch robots remotely.
 Even though the Mars colony will be an international effort, in a throwback homage to America's 1969 landing on the moon, they'll have a lottery just like the U.S Federal government had in 1969.